 The Committee examines the nominations on the basis of the Bureau's recommendations, together with any additional information provided by the States Parties concerned as well as the comments thereon of ICOMOS and IUCN.
-It classifies its decisions on nominated properties in the following four categories:
+It classifies its decisions on nominated properties in the following three categories:

-- (a) properties which it inscribes on the World Heritage List; - (b) properties which it decides not to inscribe on the List; - (c) properties whose consideration is deferred; - (d) properties whose consideration is referred for additional information.
+- (a) properties which it inscribes on the World Heritage List; - (b) properties which it decides not to inscribe on the List; - (c) properties whose consideration is deferred.